|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 During the dog fight, over the radio, pilot Hayes heard "break – Zeros on your tail – break left" but the warning was too late for him to react and his Warhawk was hit by 20mm cannon shells in the fuselage and tail as he dove.

-After the crash, 2nd Lt.
-Jesse R. Hague took cine film footage of his crashed aircraft showing the damage sustained including the broken off propeller, engine, cockpit battle damage including bullet holes, rear fuselage with "Colleen" and tail with "6".
+Afterwards, 2nd Lt.
+Jesse R. Hague recorded cine film footage of his crashed plane showing the damage sustained in the crash and combat including the broken off propeller, engine, cockpit, bullet holes in the skin, rear fuselage with "Colleen" and tail with "6".

 Hayes continued as a fighter pilot and continued to serve in Europe where he became an ace.
 In total, he was credited with 8 1/2 aerial victories against German aircraft and two Japanese aircraft and flew a total of 485 hours on 143 combat missions during World War II.
 Postwar, Hayes joined the U. S. Air Force (USAF) and served in the Korean War and Vietnam War and retired with the rank of Brigadier General.
 He earned the Silver Star, Distinguished Flying Cross (DFC) with three oak leaf clusters, Air Medal with six oak leaf clusters and the Purple Heart.
 Hayes passed away on July 25, 2008.
 He is buried at Arlington National Cemetery at section 60, site 8498.